fuchena/DS-and-Algorithm-Course-Work/README.md

-Data Structures and Algorithm - Book-Application Test Regime
+Data Structures and Algorithms - Book-Application Test Regime
 Note: To test the Book Application please run with Eclipse, IntelliJ or any other IDE compatible with java.